Schur ultrafilters and Bohr compactifications of topological groups: Chart groups

-\begin{proof} Since $G$ is compact, there exists $x\in G$ such that $u$ converges to $x$.
+\begin{proof} Let $u$ be a Schur ultrafilter on $G$.
+Since $G$ is compact, there exists $x\in G$ such that $u$ converges to $x$.
 Fix any open neighborhood $W$ of $x^2$.
 Since $G$ is a topological group, there exists $U\in u$ such that $UU\subseteq W$.
 By Proposition~\ref{char}(iv), $UU\in u$, which implies that $u$ converges to $x^2$.
-Since $G$ is Hausdorff, we get that $x=x^2=1_G$. \end{proof}
+Since $G$ is Hausdorff, we get $x=x^2=1_G$. \end{proof}

-We are in the position to prove Theorem~\ref{main}.
+We are in a position to prove Theorem~\ref{main}.
 Recall that we need to show the equivalence of the following assertions for every chart group $G$. \begin{enumerate}[\rm (i)] \item $G$ is a topological group; \item every Schur ultrafilter on $G$ converges to $1_G$; \item there exists a dense subgroup $H\subseteq \Lambda(G)$ such that each Schur ultrafilter on $H$ converges to $1_G$. \end{enumerate}